Guided by the Beauty of Our Taxes

 This kind of magic is what the price mechanism has always done.
 And when it is truly set free in the land rental market, it's what it can do.

-If your tax is so clever, why is it still unimplemented?
+V. If your tax is so clever, why is it still unimplemented?

-One way out of this mess is to have a government analyst determine the market rate, and then undercharge, like by imposing a tax that's 80% of this estimated rate.
+One way out of this mess is to have a government-contracted analyst determine the market rate, and then undercharge, like by imposing a tax that's 80% of this estimated rate.
 The hope is that with such a large buffer you never need to worry about overcharging, and letting the landlord keep 20% of the land rent surplus doesn't seem like too bad a deal.
 I like this solution.
 But now you have government analysts with arbitrary power who will effectively get to decide on whom they want to impose taxes.
-This rarely goes down well, and this never goes down well in developing countries without pristine razor sharp rule of law.
+This rarely goes down well, and this never goes down well in countries without razor sharp rule of law.
 Will it work out?
 Hard to say.
 More discussion here.

 The implementation of the LVT can be, if your polity so desires it, a one-time wealth tax, since it takes away all the land value that all the landowners hold as future tax revenue.
 That makes such a sudden implementation practically impossible, but it is an entertaining idea.
 It's also necessarily one-time, since you can only once move from being a non-LVT regime to an LVT-regime.